rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ```

 ### Part 3 - Jenkins & s2i
+> _Create a build and deployment config for Jenkins.
+Add new configuration and plugins to the OCP Stock Jenkins using s2i_

 5. Add the Jenkins Build & Deployment configs to the `enablement-ci-cd` repo by merging the contents `exercise1/jenkins` in
 ```bash
 $ git checkout exercise1/jenkins templates/jenkins.yml